SophieDufrane/PP1_My_Website/README.md

 - __Portfolio Page__

-    - The portfolio page is composed with several blocs with a title and a visual for each "works".
+    - The portfolio page is composed with several blocs with a title and a visual for each project.
-    - The blocs will be linked to the websites pages as this has been done for the first one, which is the current Website.
+    - The images will open the project pages when clicked.
+    - The forst project being the current Website and currently the only real project.
+The others are only visuals to illustrate how the page will look like.

 ![Portfolio](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_portfolio.png)

 - __Contact Page__

     - There's a background image in dark grey color, to illustrates the contact page.
+The style is consitent with the home page.
     - A form overlays the image with a contrasted box and text, to make it visible.
 The weight of the characters has also been styled to make it easier to read.
     - This form's purpose is to get in touch with the owner of the website.
-It collects the visitor's name, email and displays a text area for the message.
+It collects the visitor's name, email and displays a text-area for the message.

 ![Contact](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_contact.png)

 ### Features left to implement:

-As this is too early to display many works, I've only added one (this Website) and added the link to the image.
+As this is too early to display many projects, I've only added one (this Website).

-The other images come from Freepik and have the same link as the Project #1.
+The other images come from Freepik and have the same link as the Project #1 for now.

 ## Testing:

 I've tested the website on Chrome and Firefox, I also used Chrome developer tools to check responsiveness.

-I have also used mobile and different devises to see how the website looks on different screen sizes.
+I have used a mobile and different devises to see how the website looks like on different screen sizes.

-I have tested the form and check if all the required field are set-up correctly.
+I have tested the form and check if all the required fields are set-up correctly.

+I have clicked on all footer icones to see if the correct pages open in a new tab.
+Same with the Menu, and buttons.

 I confirmed that the Website and its functionnalities are working on all devises tested.